My child is not feeling well, should I send them to school anyways?

 How does the drop off system work in the front of the school?

 Yes!
 You may visit this link to access prior messages send out to parents.
 You may also sign up to receive an email pushed to your account each time the school blog is updated to stay connected with school news and positive happenings.

 How can we know if our children will be kept inside for recess breaks?

 We have a weather station on the roof of the school that communicates weather data to a website used to make decisions regarding inside/outside recess.
-You can also learn more about other considerations by clicking here.

 Are there supply lists that I should be aware of?